VanTamNguyen/LearningJava/13_threads.md

 #### What exactly is a thread?

 * An instance of Java class *java.lang.Thread*
-    * Like every other objects in Java, Thread objects have variables and method, live and die at heap memory.
+    * Like every other objects in Java, Thread objects have variables and method, live and die at heap memory
 * Thread of execution
     * A lightweight process that has its own call stack
     * Each thread a call stack or each call stack a thread